haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ### Consuming Tuples

 We can consume tuples by breaking them apart.
 With a 2-tuple the options are pretty simple.
-They have the predictable names `fst` and `snd`, and are available in the standard library, so no need to import anything!
+There are the functions `fst` and `snd`, and they are available in the standard library, so no need to import anything!
 2-tuples are the only arity of tuple that comes with this kind of built in support, so if you need anything larger be prepared to write your own accessor functions.

 ```haskell
 ghci> fst myTuple